Florida teenagers fight for stricter gun laws

 - The suspect’s name is Nikolas Cruz.

-- The security service said it had received a tipoff that Cruz was behaving erratically and might attack a school, but did not investigate thoroughly enough.
+- The security service said it has received a tipoff that Cruz was behaving erratically and might attack a school, but did not investigate thoroughly enough.

-- This had been America’s worst high school shooting until last week.
+- This was America’s worst high school shooting until last week.
 A school walk-out is planned for its 19th anniversary on April 20th.